College of Visual & Performing Arts

 Every student in the department is required to submit to a regular periodic review of their work.
 These reviews are designed to provide students and faculty a structured opportunity to assess and discuss the student’s academic progress within and without the department, their production work, general involvement, areas for needed improvement and future goals.
 Typically, which review the student goes through is determined by their area of emphasis (acting/directing or tech/design).
 However, the student is not limited to that specific area.
 If, for instance, a performer does a major project such as stage managing, they may wish to have their work on that production evaluated.
 The student and their advisor should discuss which review is appropriate for the student especially if deviating from their principal area of study.
 Students are always free to do both reviews but they must go through one or the other.
 Failure to do so can result in ineligibility for crew head, design assignments, casting.
 As one of the main thrusts of the department is involvement such censure could seriously impact the student’s standing in the program.

 The tech/design reviews are held at the end of every semester.
 The acting/directing reviews are once every year at the end of the spring semester.
 Each area will post a list of students whom they are expecting to see in their respective reviews.
 If a student chooses to go through a review outside their expressed emphasis they must make this decision in consultation with their advisor and notify the faculty of their emphasis area of their intention to do so.

-END YEAR ONE: Each freshman intent on continuing as a performance student is required to present one monologue to the performance faculty.
-This monologue should be contemporary and suited to the student's age and type and may be humorous or serious.
+END YEAR ONE: Each first year student intent on continuing as a performance student is required to present one 1-2 minute monologue to the performance faculty.
+This monologue should be contemporary and suited to the student's age and type and may be dramatic or comedic.